Slow Cooker Carnitas

 - Once cooked, discard the bay leaves.
 Carefully shred the pork with two forks until fully shredded.

-- Serve topped with cilantro and additional lime juice if desired.
+- Serve topped with cilantro and additional lime wedges if desired.

 Notes